If a Truck Strikes Two Vehicles in Succession, Is It Two Accidents?

 According to the study, merely listening to the radio was the least demanding, but it still involved a low level of demand for the driver’s attention.
 Changing the radio station or speaking on the phone was the second least-demanding, followed by texting.
 The study found that attempting to use GPS navigation was by far the most distracting aspect of infotainment systems in the models surveyed.

-Researchers found that drivers took their eyes off the road for up to 40 seconds at a time while attempting to operate the GPS navigation system in some of these vehicles.
+Researchers found that drivers took their eyes off the road for up to 40 seconds at a time while attempting to operate dashboard gadgets, such as the GPS navigation system, in some of these vehicles.
 To put that amount of time into perspective, a distraction of only one or two seconds is enough to lead to a collision.

 Distracted driving has long been a major threat on Georgia roadways.
 If you suffered an injury in an accident caused by a distracted driver, you should contact an experienced personal injury attorney immediately.
 Attorney Chase Elleby is an experienced trial lawyer who has obtained substantial settlements and verdicts on behalf of his injured clients.
 Williams Elleby Howard & Easter, will evaluate your case for free and accepts cases on a contingency fee basis.
 That means you won’t pay us anything unless we successfully obtain the compensation you deserve in your case.
 Williams Elleby Howard & Easter, is located in Kennesaw, Georgia, but represents injured clients throughout the state.
 To set up your free consultation, contact Williams Elleby Howard & Easter, at 833-LEGALGA.